AyYildirim-05/constellation-viewer/README.md

 ## Features ✨

+- 🌍 **Automatic location detection** - No setup needed!
+Just run the app and it finds your location
+- 📍 **Multiple detection methods** - GPS/WiFi on macOS, IP geolocation everywhere else
-- 🌍 **Location-based sky calculation** - Enter any latitude/longitude or use predefined cities
+- 🗺️ **Location-based sky calculation** - Enter any latitude/longitude or use predefined cities
 - 🕒 **Time-based rendering** - View the sky at any date and time (past, present, or future)
 - ⭐ **Accurate star positions** - Uses Hipparcos catalog for precise star data
 - 🔗 **Constellation lines** - Connect stars to show traditional constellation patterns